oneapi-src/oneTBB/CONTRIBUTING.md

 ## Prerequisites

 As a contributor, you’ll want to be familiar with the oneTBB project and the repository layout.
-You should also know how to use it as explained in the oneTBB documentation and how to set up your build development environment to configure, build, and test oneTBB as explained in the [oneTBB Build System Description](https://github.com/oneapi-src/oneTBB/blob/master/cmake/README.md).
+You should also know how to use it as explained in the [oneTBB documentation](https://oneapi-src.github.io/oneTBB/) and how to set up your build development environment to configure, build, and test oneTBB as explained in the [oneTBB Build System Description](cmake/README.md).

 ## Issues
-Before starting on a patch, first check out open [oneTBB GitHub issues](https://github.com/oneapi-src/oneTBB/issues) to see if the issue you’d like to address is already reported.
+If you face a problem, first check out open [oneTBB GitHub issues](https://github.com/oneapi-src/oneTBB/issues) to see if the issue you’d like to address is already reported.
 You may find users that have encountered the bug you’re finding or have similar ideas for changes or additions.

 You can use issues to report a problem, make a feature request, or add comments on an existing issue.